-Day 1: Branding, PR & Communications
+Day 1: Sales & Digital Marketing:

 Day 2: Production, Legal & Finance

 The course will be delivered by industry professionals in the interactive format with a question and answer sessions / presentations / master classes / panel discussions / visits.
+Each teacher will spend 1-2 hours with the course participants.

 In partnership with Istituto Marangoni London, course participants will have an opportunity to network with industry professionals and the brightest MA students of the university.